-Academic excellence: U.S. News & World Report ranks Western Michigan University's College of Health and Human Services' audiology, occupational therapy, physician assistant, and speech pathology graduate programs among the top 50 programs of their kind in the nation.
-Rehabilitation counseling and social work are also ranked among the best graduate schools in the nation.
+Academic excellence: U.S. News & World Report ranks Western Michigan University's College of Health and Human Services' audiology, occupational therapy, rehabilitation counseling and speech pathology graduate programs among the top 50 programs of their kind in the nation.
+Social work and physician assistant programs are also ranked among the best graduate schools in the nation.

 State-of-the-art facility: College of Health and Human Services academic programs are housed in a high-tech building that facilitates progressive methods of teaching, learning and research.
 It is the first building in southwest Michigan to meet Leadership in Energy and Environmental Design for Existing Buildings (Leed-EB) standards, and its 2009 gold-level certification distinguishes it as the most highly rated higher education building in the United States.

 Research productivity: For more than 10 years, the College of Health and Human Services has been among a select few of the nation's schools and colleges of allied health that consistently receive prestigious research awards from the National Institutes of Health.

 Clinical skills and specialized health care provision: Through College of Health and Human Services affiliates—the Unified Clinics and the Center for Disability Services—students practice clinical skills and a broad population of community members receive specialized health care.
 These enterprises serve 1,800 patients per week in more than 80,000 appointments annually.